James Ho: Federal judicial service

 On September 28, 2017, President Donald Trump announced his intent to nominate Ho as a United States circuit judge to an undetermined seat on the United States Court of Appeals for the Fifth Circuit.
 Cruz had promoted Ho as a candidate for a vacancy on the court.
 On October 16, 2017, Trump sent Ho's nomination to the Senate.
 He was nominated to the seat vacated by Judge Carolyn Dineen King, who assumed senior status on December 31, 2013.
 On November 15, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 On December 7, 2017, his nomination was reported out of committee by an 11–9 vote.
 On December 13, 2017, the United States Senate invoked cloture on his nomination by a 53–44 vote.
 On December 14, 2017, Ho's nomination was confirmed by a 53–43 vote.
 He received his judicial commission on January 4, 2018.
 He was sworn in by Justice Clarence Thomas at the private library of Texan real estate billionaire and Republican donor Harlan Crow.

 On September 9, 2020, Trump included Ho on a list of potential nominees to the Supreme Court.
 Trump nominated Amy Coney Barrett, who was confirmed.
 Ho has again been identified as a potential Supreme Court nominee should a vacancy arise during Donald Trump's second term.
 Senator Josh Hawley (R-MO) stated in June 2024 that he believes Ho "has done a terrific job on the 5th [Circuit]" and that Ho is "principled" and "will be immune to the Greenhouse effect.”
 Senator Ted Cruz (R-TX) has also expressed support for Ho's elevation to the Supreme Court.
 Ho was named to the shortlist of presidential candidate Vivek Ramaswamy.

 On September 29, 2022, Ho delivered a speech at a Federalist Society conference in Kentucky and said he would no longer hire law clerks from Yale Law School, which he said was plagued by "cancel culture" and students disrupting conservative speakers.
-Ho said Yale "not only tolerates the cancellation of views — it actively practices it.", and he urged other judges to likewise boycott the school.
-U.S. Circuit Judge Elizabeth L. Branch of the United States Court of Appeals for the Eleventh Circuit confirmed her participation in the Yale boycott in a statement to National Review.
+Ho said Yale "not only tolerates the cancellation of views — it actively practices it", and he urged other judges to likewise boycott the school.
+United States Circuit Judge Elizabeth L. Branch of the United States Court of Appeals for the Eleventh Circuit confirmed her participation in the Yale boycott in a statement to National Review.
 Branch told the National Review that Ho raised "legitimate concerns about the lack of free speech on law school campuses, Yale in particular," and that she would not consider students from Yale for clerkships in the future.